bardhM/nosqlclient-docs/README.md

-## Mongoclient Documentation
+## Nosqlclient Documentation
-Keeps html pages and assets of the documentation of Mongoclient.
+Keeps html pages and assets of the documentation of Nosqlclient.

 ### License